Accepting online donations using Donate

-In the event that donations are leaving the giver's bank account, but not seemingly arriving in your church's bank account, check the following:-
+If donations are leaving the giver's bank account or card, but are not seemingly arriving in your organisation's bank account, check the following:-

-- That an active subscription for the giver is showing in the above report.
-If not, confirm first that your GoCardless Pro/Stripe integration has been completed successfully in "Administrator" > "Integrations".
+- That an active subscription for the giver is shown in the above report.
+If not, confirm first that your GoCardless/Stripe integration has been completed successfully in Administrator > Integrations.

-- If you have multiple church bank accounts configured in GoCardless Pro or Stripe, to which you can receive donations, check that you are looking for the donations in the correct account.
+- If you have multiple bank accounts configured in GoCardless or Stripe, check that you are looking for the donations in the correct account!

-- Check that you have assigned valid bank details to your Stripe or GoCardless account.
-You'll need to log in to your Stripe or GoCardless Pro account to confirm this.
+- Check that you have assigned valid bank details to your Stripe or GoCardless account and that there are no outstanding account verification steps - you'll need to log in to your Stripe or GoCardless account to confirm this.

-- Check that the giver has actually set up a subscription to your church and not to somewhere else.
+- Check that the giver has actually set up a subscription to your church or organisation, and not to somewhere else!